Mazda Familia: Astina/323F

+The 323 Astina GLX was sold in South America as well, specifically in Colombia, Chile and Argentina, with 1.6 L 16v, in carbureted version.

-Eighth generation (BH; 1994–1998)
+Eighth generation (BH/BA; 1994–1998)

 The eighth generation was released for the Japanese domestic market in June 1994 with front-wheel drive.
 The sedan version was again sold as the "Mazda Protegé" in North America, as the Mazda Artis in some South American markets, as the "Mazda Étude" in South Africa and as Mazda Allegro in Colombia.
 Originally there was a three-door coupé (323C/Familia Neo) available, but after sluggish sales, a hatchback version based on the facelifted Familia sedan replaced it.